-- Show an understanding of the focus of the portfolio selected. - Demonstrate a breadth of high-quality work, 16 images; two different views of eight separate works. - Develop a personal Concentration, 12 images; some may be details. - Identify Quality pieces, 10 images; two different views of five separate works - Select five top-quality pieces for presentation. - Discuss and record the development of the Concentration. - Explore postsecondary options.
+- The student will choose which exam portfolio program is appropriate. - Show an understanding of the focus of the portfolio selected. - Demonstrate a breadth of high-quality work, 12 pieces. - Develop a personal Concentration, 12 pieces. - Select five top-quality pieces for presentation. - Discuss and record the development of the Concentration. - Explore postsecondary options.